videlicet/Pokefight/README.md

 ## How to Run

-Replace the default export in `URL_SERVER_DOMAIN` with the domain of your server.
+Replace the default export in `URL_SERVER_DOMAIN.js` with the domain of your server.

-In case you deploy on Netlify, copy the `_redirects` file in the root folder to your build folder.
-This will prevent refreshing the deployed page from throwing a 404.